 Trading fees: 0–0.50% for makers, 0.04–0.50% for takers (depending on trading volumes).
 No deposit or withdrawal fees.
 Users enjoy an iOS/Android app and API.

-Bitstamp was started in 2011 in London (UK).
-Later, branches in Luxembourg and New York were established.
+Bitstamp was started in 2011 in Slovenia; later, branches in London and Luxembourg were established.
 The platform allows trading through a conventional trading interface or its Pro version (for experienced traders and hedge funds).
 Also, it serves institutional investors (e.g. banks, brokers, neobanks, fintech unicorns).

 Trading fees: 0–0.50% (depending on trading volumes).
 No crypto deposit fee.
 Withdrawal fees depend on the coin.
 Fiat deposit: free through SEPA, 0.05% fee through Wire, 5% fee through a credit card.
 Fiat withdrawal: €3 through SEPA, 0.1% fee through Wire.
 Users enjoy an iOS/Android app and API.